ysubzero/AsciiVideoEncoder/README.md

 Input your filename in quotations.
 "C:\Folder\video.mp4".

+# Settings

+Go to the folder of the executable and change settings.txt to change your preferred output folder.

 # Crashes

 If the program crashes or if you exit out early, run the program again without any arguments to clear out any temporary bmps.